Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 No matter where you stay in Milwaukee, you’ll find some great cool hotels and unique places.

 Whether you want to experience the culture and nightlife of the Historic Third Ward area or explore outside of the city, there’s something for everyone.
-So check out these great excellent hotels in Milwaukee and start planning your trip!
+So check out these great hotels in Milwaukee and start planning your trip!